Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 ACL_DEBUG_DIR: Sets the debug directory for saving the debug-related files generated during model conversion and network migration, including the .o, .json, and .cce files of operators.

 ACL_OP_COMPILER_CACHE_MODE: Configures the disk cache mode for operator compilation.
-This compilation option must be used together with ACL_OP_COMPILER_CACHE_DIR.
+This compile option must be used together with ACL_OP_COMPILER_CACHE_DIR.
     enable: operator compilation cache enabled.
     disable: operator compilation cache disabled.
     force: cache forcibly refreshed.
 That is, the existing cache is deleted, recompiled, and then added to the cache.
 When the Python or dependency library of a user changes, you need to use force to clear the existing cache.

 ACL_OP_COMPILER_CACHE_DIR: Configures the disk cache directory for operator compilation.
-This compilation option must be used together with ACL_OP_COMPILER_CACHE_MODE.
+This compile option must be used together with ACL_OP_COMPILER_CACHE_MODE.
 ```

 ### How Do I Install GCC 7.3.0?